nowadays-tech/nowadays.tech/_ventures/03_typesmith.md

     border: true
 ---

-Written content remains essential in this day and age.
-Yet, most people lack the skills to craft quality content.
-Typesmith is an AI-powered writing assistant that helps people write better.
+Typesmith is an AI writing assistant that helps people write better.